 How is Pancreas Transplant Surgery Performed?

-People who have serious diseases and need pancreatic surgery urgently have in their minds the question of How to Perform a Pancreas Transplant Surgery.
+People who have serious diseases and need pancreatic surgery urgently have in their minds the question of How to Perform Pancreas Transplant Surgery.
 The unknown scares people.
-For this reason, learning these issues that they are curious about allows the surgery to go smoothly.
+For this reason, learning about these issues that they are curious about allows the surgery to go smoothly.
 Let’s learn together how surgery is done.

 - When an organ suitable for pancreas transplantation is found, the organ should be transplanted to the body within approximately 18-24 hours.
 For this reason, the patient whose name is on the organ list and the doctor who will perform the surgery have to wait and wait.